Second Place Is for Losers

 When people think Second Place Is For Losers, it basically means that if someone gets second place in a competition (that has more than two contestants), it's little better than coming in last.
 It doesn't matter if you've won a footrace with everyone on the planet, and bested 6,999,999,998 people.
 All that matters is you didn't beat the one.

-from a character, especially if the second placing character was hoping to use the competition to impress a "Well Done, Son" Guy parent.
+from a character, especially if the second placing character was hoping to use the competition to impress a "Well Done, Son!"
+Guy

 Please note that many leagues (especially youth leagues) consider it very

-This trope is the prime reason Underdogs Never Lose.
+This trope is the prime reason Underdogs Never Lose